google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ TranslatedImage

-An internationalized message containing per-language versions of a snippet of text or a URL.
-One of the strings from a message will be picked up.
+An internationalized message containing per-language versions of an image.
+One of the images from a message will be picked up.
 The resolution proceeds as follows: If the UI language matches the language code of a translation, the first matching translation is picked.
 If a default UI language (e.g., English) matches the language code of a translation, the first matching translation is picked.
 If some translation has an unspecified language code, that translation is picked.

 **Caution:** this message is still **experimental**, and subject to change.
 It may be formally adopted in the future.